Member Organizations

 Investigation and Discipline

-The Law on Independent Audit of 2014 designates the Laos Chamber of Professional Accountants and Auditors (LCPAA) and the Ministry of Finance (MoF) with the responsibility to establish and conduct an investigative and disciplinary (I&D) system in the jurisdiction.
-To avoid any overlaps, both the MoF and LCPAA agreed that primary responsibility for management of the system would be undertaken by LCPAA.
-The MoF would retain its responsibility to impose sanctions for any breaches to the law.
-As of November 2019, LCPAA reports that regulations around I&D and a proposed system have been drafted, with a view of the system being operationalized in September 2019.
+The Law on Independent Audit No. 51/NA dated 22 July 2014 designates the Laos Chamber of Professional Accountants and Auditors (LCPAA) and the Ministry of Finance (MoF) with shared responsibility for establishing and operating the investigative and disciplinary (I&D) system in the Lao People’s Democratic Republic.
+To avoid overlaps in responsibilities, LCPAA and the MoF have agreed that primary responsibility for administration and case management is undertaken by LCPAA, while the MoF retains responsibility for the imposition of sanctions.

 Current Status: Partially Adopted